In this Article

 - Dietary Measures: Diets low in proteins and avoiding food and drugs harmful for the liver

-- General Supportive Measures: Adequate rest, hydration, continuous monitoring of vital parameters like BP and urine output, supplemental oxygen and blood components as and when required with intensive care facility
+- General Supportive Measures: Adequate rest, hydration, continuous monitoring of vital parameters like BP and urine output, supplemental oxygen and blood components as and when required with an intensive care facility

 Specific management of jaundice depends upon the underlying conditions: